Lucknow Wale Lateefullah

 Lucknow Wale Lateefullah is a 2015 Pakistani drama television film directed by Mohammad Iftikhar Iffi, written by Syed Zain Raza, and produced by Inaam Shah.
 The telefilm stars Hassan Ahmad, Sonya Hussain, Aiman Khan, Ismat Zaidi and Shamim Hilaly in pivotal roles.
 The telefilm premiered on 10 October 2015 by Hum TV.

 Plot

 Lateefullah has come from Lucknow to get married in Pakistan.
-The girl Maira expects him to look like a Bollywood hero.
+The bride-to-be Maira expects him to look like a Bollywood hero.
 Lateef, on the other hand, expects her to be traditional and conservative.
 However, both turn out to be completely different from each other's expectations.